simonmichael/hledger/hledger/hledger.m4.md

 ### Notes

 - Style 1 always succeeds (nothing to validate).
-- Styles 2 and 3 raise an error if the written and calculated gain do not match.
+- Styles 2-5 raise an error if the written and calculated gain do not match.
-- Style 4 also checks the gain without requiring a type:G declaration.
-  A typo causing an imbalance that coincidentally matches the correct gain amount won't raise an error here; it surfaces in aggregate reports as unrealised gain ≠ realised gain.
-- Style 5 has weaker error checking, so is not recommended.
-  Prefer to write the dispose posting's transacted price with `@` (as in style 4) and/or declare the gain account as type:G (as in style 3).
+- Style 4 detects gain postings only when the entry has at least one candidate posting, and the rest of the entry is balanced (or has a multi-commodity imbalance — case 5).
+  Otherwise hledger leaves the entry alone and reports any imbalance as a standard balance error.
+So a typo in cash, or in any other posting, won't be silently absorbed as gain.
+- If a transaction has both a fee posting like `expenses:fees`, and a gain posting to an undeclared account, both could be detected as gain postings, incorrectly.
+Workarounds: declare the gain account unambiguously with type:G, or fold the fee into cash, or omit the gain posting and let hledger infer it.
 - When you write a gain posting on a type:G or type:U account, you must write its amount; amountless stubs aren't supported.

 **TLDR:** use style 1 for brevity, or style 3 for best error checking while still being concise.

 ## Gain/UnrealisedGain account types